connermcd/gtd/README.md

 Will start a loop with 25 minute periods of work separated by 5 minute breaks.
 If you give it the `-b` flag then it starts on a break instead of a working period.

-The `-m` and `-n` flags are enabled by default.
+The `-m`, `-n`, `-s` and `-t` flags are enabled by default.
 They use `mpc toggle` to toggle your mpd client and libnotify to notify when the period ends.
-The `-s` flag enables `espeak` to speak to you when the period changes.
-You can configure all of this within the script.
+The `-s` flag enables `espeak` to speak to you when the period changes, and the `-t` flag refreshes tmux and updates `/tmp/gtd` with the time status so that it can be read by tmux.
+Just read the file somewhere in your `tmux.conf` status bar configuration somewhere.
+For example:

+    set-option -g status-right "#(cat /tmp/gtd)#[fg=colour15,noreverse,bg=colour233] #(date '+%a %m/%d %I:%M %P') "

+The script is easily modifiable to use custom programs or commands if you'd rather not use mpd, libnotify, espeak or tmux.

-The script automatically determines how long breaks should be depending on how long you want your working periods to be.
+If you don't specify a break length, the script automatically determines how long breaks should be depending on how long you want your working periods to be.
 I usually use either 25 or 15 minute working periods depending on my mood.
 The basic formula it uses is just integer division divided by 5.
 So 25 minute periods have 5 minute breaks and 15 minute periods have 3 minute breaks.
 An 11 minute period will have a 2 minute break since 11/5 = 2.2 ≈ 2.

 ## MIT License